HOW DOES STRAWHAT SELECT WHO GETS TO AUDITION?

 Early submission is recommended, but not required.
 If we receive your application by the deadline, we will review your qualifications and make decisions as equitably as possible.
 The StrawHat Audition schedule is never closed until we have vetted all applications received by deadline (see notes below).

-We begin receiving applications in the fall and start reviewing and selecting immediately.
+We begin receiving applications in the fall and start reviewing immediately.
+Appointment scheduling begins after January 1st.
 If we deem your application to be complete and qualified, we have the most flexibility in scheduling you if you apply early.
 If we have questions or issues with your application, we may attempt to contact you and address them.
-The closer we are to the deadline the more selective we become, because the schedule is being filled as time passes.
-Later applications are therefore more competitive.
 NOTE: Typically, we receive nearly half of the total number of applications during the last two or three weeks before the deadline.
 This delays processing, scheduling, and notification.

-Application Deadline means that your complete hardcopy packet is received by our office by NOON of the deadline date.
+Application Deadline means that your online profile is complete and your hard-copy packet is delivered to our office by NOON of the deadline date.

 - Audition Selection is just that – selective, and the process is by its very nature a subjective one.
 There is no mathematical equation, no codified